raonsol/deep-pitcher/README.md

 # deep-pitcher
-utility for pitch estimation by vocal separation from audio source
+utility for pitch estimation by vocal separation from audio source with machine learning